Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Stand-alone credits are also supported in this Acceptance Devices solution.
 For more

-information, see Processing a Stand-Alone Credit.
+information, see Stand-Alone Credit.

 Follow these steps to process a refund: